oliviercperrier/feedbuzz/README.md

 ## Production
 - In the root directory, run: `npm run build`
 - The app is now running on `http://localhost:8000`
+OR
+- `cd client`, `npm run build`
+- In the root directory, run: `npm run prod-server`
+- The app is now running on `http://localhost:8000`

 *See what's in the container:*
 - List all container `docker ps -a`